 Striped maple trees (Acer pensylvanicum) are also known as “snakebark maple.”
-But don’t let this scare you away.
+Don’t let this scare you away though.
 This lovely little tree is an American native.
 Other species of snakebark maple exist, but Acer pensylvanicum is the only one native to the continent.
 For more striped maple tree information and tips for striped maple tree cultivation, read on.

 Striped Maple Tree Information

-All maples are not soaring, graceful trees with snow-white bark.
-According to striped maple tree information, this tree is a shrubby understory maple.
+Not all maples are soaring, graceful trees with snow white bark.
+According to striped maple tree information, this tree is a shrubby, understory maple.
 It can be grown as a large shrub or a small tree.
 You’ll find this maple in the wild from Wisconsin to Quebec, from the Appalachians into Georgia.
 It is native to the rocky forests in this range.

-These trees usually grow from 15 to 25 feet tall, although some specimens get to 40 feet tall.
+These trees usually grow from 15 to 25 feet (5-8 m.) tall, although some specimens get to 40 feet (12 m.) tall.
 The canopy is rounded and sometimes the very top is flattened.
-The tree is much loved because of the unusual and interesting trunk.
+The tree is much loved because of its unusual and interesting trunk.
 Striped maple tree bark is green with vertical white striping.
-The stripes sometimes fade as the tree matures, and the striped maple tree bark turn reddish brown.
+The stripes sometimes fade as the tree matures, and the striped maple tree bark turns reddish brown.

-Additional facts about striped maple trees include their leaves which can grow quite long, up to 7 inches.
+Additional facts about striped maple trees include their leaves which can grow quite long, up to 7 inches (18 cm.).
 Each one has three lobes and looks a little like a goose foot.
-The leaves grow in pale green with pink overtones, but turn a deep green by summer’s end.
+The leaves grow in pale green with pink overtones but turn a deep green by summer’s end.
 Expect another color change in autumn when the foliage turns canary yellow.

 In May, you’ll see drooping racemes of tiny yellow flowers.
 These are followed by winged seed pods as summer passes.
 You can use the seeds for striped maple tree cultivation.